One of the Best Cypriot Litigators

 - International Council for Commercial Arbitration (ICCA)

-- Ranked in Band 1 in Dispute Resolution and Corporate & Commercial practice areas Chambers & Partners Global 2019
+- Top Ranked in Dispute Resolution and General Business Law, Chambers & Partners Global 2021

-- Representing one of Russia’s major banks in one of the most high profile international arbitration proceedings currently taking place before a Cypriot tribunal.
-The claim relates to the performance of certain bank guarantees according to which the bank affected the transfer of the amount of about USD 50 million pursuant to the provisions of a certain Russian State Contract the validity of which was later disputed.
+- Represented one of Russia’s major banks in one of the most high profile international arbitration proceedings before a Cypriot tribunal.
+The claim related to the performance of certain bank guarantees according to which the bank affected the transfer of the amount of about USD 50 million pursuant to the provisions of a certain Russian State Contract the validity of which was later disputed.
 We have successfully applied and obtained from the Tribunal an order striking out all the witness statements submitted by the other side as inadmissible on the grounds of irrelevance and which fall outside the framework of the Reference to Arbitration.
 This judgement had significant implications in the context of the case and constitutes a rare occasion where an Arbitral Tribunal exercises its wide powers given by the UNCINTRAL Rules in such a way.
-We received the Final Award in the favour of our Clients pursuant to which the multimillion-claim of the Claimants is dismissed.
+We received the Final Award in the favour of our Clients pursuant to which the multi-million-claim of the Claimants was dismissed.

 - Representing companies within a Group of companies which own an oil refinery in the Russian Federation, caught in a shareholders’ dispute for the amount of more than USD 200 million for alleged breaches of shareholders’ agreement, misrepresentation and fraud.